foolproof/anchor-borrow-bot/README.md

 **NOTE**: Ensure to remove the `# B-Harvest` after the validator address in your `.env` file.

 - Fixed the `/compound` method (Thanks to @luigi311);
+- Fixed the `PAUSE` mode that may not work;
+- Verify that the bot is not in pause or running for compounding;
 - Added configuration of LTV & compound minimum via environment variable;
 - Added `earn` & `borrow` option to the `/compound` command;
 - Added verification of `path` & `value` when using `/set`,